aswatisrl/vidi-mqtt-driver/README.md

 ### Docker Compose
 Docker Compose makes it possible to configure and run multiple Docker containers at once using the `compose.yml` file.
-The driver is composed by the following containers:
+The driver consists of the following containers:

 - **mysql**: MySQL database server, used to store device configurations and frame logs
-- **vernemq**: MQTT broker, used for async communicaton between services
+- **vernemq**: MQTT broker, used for async communication between services
 - **api-server**: API Server, the engine of the driver
 - **coap-gateway**: CoAP gateway based on the Open Source project [Californium](https://eclipse.dev/californium)
-- **coap-monitor**: The service that manages low-priority tasks, such as writing logs and cleaning records
+- **coap-monitor**: Manages background tasks, such as log writing and data cleanup
 - **frontend**: Web frontend for configuration of the driver and API documentation
 - **redis**: in-memory key–value database, cache and message broker
 - **ntp**: NTP server used to provide synchronization service to the field devices